pcarion/cleric/README.md

 Launch Terminal and then issue the following command: `xattr -cr /path/to/cleric.app`.

 ## Changelog

+- `0.5.0` - 2025-01-25
+   - remove capabilities to start the MCP Inspector.
+Instead, display the command to start the MCP Inspector in a dialog with a copy button to copy the command to the clipboard.

 - `0.4.0` - 2025-01-17
    - start using light theme